exasol/s3-document-files-virtual-schema/doc/hands_on/hands_on_parquet.md

 }
 ```

 The generator writes the mapping without formatting.
 For easier viewing and editing use an editor / IDE with good JSON support and format the file.
-Good editors also help with editing because they can give you code-completion based on the JSON-schema.
+Good editors also help with editing because they can give you code completion based on the JSON schema.

 ## Improving the Mapping

-You can edit this mapping to fine tune how the virtual schema maps the data.
+You can edit this mapping to fine-tune how the virtual schema maps the data.
 For example, you can change the varchar column sizes, if you know that your data has a certain max-size (2,000,000 is the Exasol limit).
 For details on the EDML mapping language check the [edml user-guide][edml-guide].

 One thing that you should always check in the generated file is the `source` property.
 This property must point to the source file(s) in your S3 bucket.
 So if you just uploaded the `books.parquet` file to the bucket, the generated value is ok.
 If you renamed it or moved it to a subfolder you need to change the name in the mapping definition.